Pulled Pork Shepherd’s Pie

 How to make pulled pork shepherd’s pie

-This recipe does take a while to make, as you have to cook the pork first.
-But don't be intimidated; there are essentially four steps and each of them is very simple.
+This recipe does take some time to prepare, as it requires cooking the pork first.
+However, don’t be intimidated; there are essentially four steps, and each one is very simple.

 - Cook the pork roast.
 This is as simple as putting the ingredients into your slow cooker and turning it on.
-After several hours, take the pork out and shred the meat using 2 forks.
-Remember to keep the juices that are in the pot – we use these to flavor the pie!
+After several hours, remove the pork and shred the meat using two forks.
+Remember to save the juices from the pot – we use these to flavor the pie!

 - Cook the vegetables.
 For this step, you’ll saute and season onions, garlic, and carrots.
 Then you’ll mix in the pulled pork, the juices that you kept in your slow cooker pot, and some peas and carrots.

-- Now, all that you have to do is assemble the shepherd's pie (veggies and meat on the bottom, mashed potatoes on top) and put it into your oven to bake.
+- Now, all you have to do is assemble the shepherd’s pie (veggies and meat on the bottom, mashed potatoes on top) and place it in your oven to bake.

 Recipe FAQs

 Yes!
 This is a great recipe to use leftover pulled pork.
-You will need about 1 lb (or 4 cups) or pulled pork.
+You will need about 1 lb (or 4 cups) of pulled pork.

 This shepherd’s pie will keep well for 4-5 days in your fridge.

 Yes!
-For a make-ahead meal, assemble the pie then wrap it tightly with aluminum foil and put it into your freezer.
+For a make-ahead meal, assemble the pie, then wrap it tightly in aluminum foil and store it in your freezer.
 It will keep well for at least 3 months.

 The best way to reheat shepherd’s pie is in the oven.
 You can also reheat it in a pan on your stove or in a microwave.